delta-io/delta/kernel/USER_GUIDE.md

 // Set the transaction identifiers for idempotent writes
 // Delta/Kernel makes sure that there exists only one transaction in the Delta log
 // with the given application id and txn version txnBuilder = txnBuilder.withTransactionId(
     engine,
     "my app id", /* application id */
-	100 /* txn version */);
+    100 /* monotonically increasing txn version with each new data insert */ );
 ```

-Thats all the connector need to do for idempotent blind appends.
+That's all the connector need to do for idempotent blind appends.

 ## Checkpointing a Delta table
 [Checkpoints](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#checkpoints) are an optimization in Delta Log in order to construct the state of the Delta table faster.
 It basically contains the state of the table at the version the checkpoint is created.
 Delta Kernel allows the connector to optionally make the checkpoints.
 It is created for every few commits (configurable table property) on the table.